 1. Make sure you and your baby's father take turns with night feedings, and if it's your turn, attend to the baby in a way that won't disturb your partner's sleep.
 When it's his turn, ask him to do the same.
 12 Tips For Improving Your Relationship

 2. Even though you now have the most amazing miracle you've ever experienced, your baby, be sure to remind your baby's father how important he is to you as a man, and not just as your baby's father.
 He needs to be reassured of his importance in your life.
 Don't be so invested in the baby that he begins to feel like "spare parts."
-4 Reasons Why You’re Jealous As Hell (And How To Stop)
+The 4 REAL Reasons Why You're Jealous As Hell (And How To Stop)

 3. Be particularly attentive and responsible as it relates to finances at this time, particularly if financial stress is a worry.
 There are tons of bells and whistles you can get for babies these days that are not necessary.
 Stick to essentials and register at a retail store for baby gifts on your wish list.
 Will Money Ruin Your Relationship?